kirtimansingh93/bookmark_manager/README.md

 ```
 2) As a User,
    So that I can quickly access a new site,
-   I would like to add a new bookmarks.
+   I would like to add a new bookmark.
 ```

 ```